mosi-arch/documents/safe-unique-random-number.md

 #### behind history of this code
 i make this pattern and used this pattern many years ago in a lottery/bet platform used #erlang and #python, but i make/made a unique algorithm to use.\
-i just reveal this pattern for fun in the github community of programmers. enjoy it! and remember to give me my "nobel prize" :)
+i just reveal this pattern for fun in the github community of programmers. enjoy it! and remember to give me my "**nobel prize**" :)

 #